JoshInkiriwang/Learn-R_Programming/README.md

-# myPortofolio

-# Welcome to my GitHub
+### Welcome to Joshua Verbiano Inkiriwang' GitHub

-## In this site, i categories the subject into many branches
+In this site, I divide my portofolio into many branches.

-### For Recent Upload, I have upload about Blockchain that made on Javascript
+For Recent Upload, I have upload about Blockchain that made on Javascript